-B&G Foods: Still A Double Digit Yield And Still My Largest Holding
+B&G Foods: Still A Double-Digit Yield And Still My Largest Holding

 Bull/Bear Call

 Lastly, Seeking Alpha requires contributors to choose from one of five ratings - Very Bullish, Bullish, Neutral, Bearish and Very Bearish.
-Usually it's very easy and I am able to choose one without too much thought.
+Usually it's very easy, and I am able to choose one without too much thought.
 This time it has been more of a challenge.
 I chose Very Bullish at Halloween of last year with the dividend yielding 12%, but since then I have only been Bullish on the last several articles, despite the stock price being lower when those articles were published.

 Should I go Neutral now that I have been trimming my holdings as the stock has rallied more than 50% from recent lows?
 How do I justify anything above Neutral if I'm continuing to bring down my exposure?
-After all, I'm continuing to let Apple (AAPL), Comcast (CMCSA) and Pepsico (PEP) remain at levels that exceed my target percentages.
-And, what if I see better alternatives with other stocks that have been beaten up?
+After all, I'm continuing to let Apple (AAPL), Comcast (CMCSA) and PepsiCo (PEP) remain at levels that exceed my target percentages.
+And what if I see better alternatives with other stocks that have been beaten up?

-The choice for B&G has become more of an art than a science, and in the end I have decided to go with Neutral.
-There are still far too many bears shorting the stock and at nearly $19 per share, the easy money has been made, but the dividend is still very attractive, and in my view it is still safe.
+The choice for B&G has become more of an art than a science, and in the end, I have decided to go with Neutral.
+There are still far too many bears shorting the stock, and at nearly $19 per share, the easy money has been made but the dividend is still very attractive, and in my view, it is still safe.

 Summary

-I have no doubt that B&G will have a first quarter that shows significant top-line growth - perhaps the best Q1 in the company's history.
+I have no doubt that B&G will have a first quarter that shows significant top line growth - perhaps the best Q1 in the company's history.
 I also expect to see an earnings surprise to the upside.
 Whether or not it will be enough to propel the stock significantly higher from the current levels could very well depend on whether management intends to play it safe and leave guidance unchanged, or provide more insight into the Nielsen data.

 Disclosure: I am/we are long BGS, AAPL, CMCSA, PEP.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.